Continuous-variable quantum communication: CV quantum communication beyond QKD

 By setting a noise threshold value, the trusted parties can verify whether they should continue or abort the protocol.
-In principle, the threshold can even be set to zero noise, and the security of the scheme was analyzed in such a strict case~\cite{Pirandola2008b}.
-Trusted parties can optimize the lattice size and the fraction of control mode rounds of the protocol, which should be randomly switched to from the message mode, while Eve can optimize the added noise to obtain the maximum information on the message bits.
-Using the optimized settings, it was shown, that Alice can transmit 630 bits by using $2.2 \times 10^4$ systems, while Eve can steal 80 bits.
-The amount of leaking information can be decreased by increasing the fraction of the control mode runs (making the protocol less efficient) or by employing classical error correction codes, which make the decoding more sensitive to the presence of channel noise.
-In the above-mentioned model case, the optimal code allows decreasing the stolen bits to 10.
+In principle, the threshold can even be set to zero noise, and the security of the scheme was analyzed in this strict case~\cite{Pirandola2008b}.
+Trusted parties can optimize the lattice size and the fraction of the control mode rounds of the protocol, which should be randomly switched from the message mode, while Eve can optimize the added noise to obtain the maximum information on the message bits.
+Using the optimized settings, it was shown that Alice can transmit 630 bits using $2.2 \times 10^4$ systems, while Eve can steal 80 bits.
+The amount of leaking information can be decreased by increasing the fraction of the control mode runs (making the protocol less efficient) or by employing classical error-correction codes, which make the decoding more sensitive to the presence of channel noise.
+In the aforementioned model case, the optimal code allows the stolen bits to be decreased to 10.